 The purpose of this was to keep the heat from being applied directly to the transfer.

 This also made it easy to keep the elements flat against the fabric while the iron moved around.

 I slowly lifted the wax paper to see it looked perfect!

-Within half an hour of starting the iron, I had a few shirts ready to go.
+Within half an hour of starting the iron, I had a few Sesame Street t-shirts ready to go.

-Here's a few pictures of the party people with their Sesame Street t-shirts:
+Here’s a few pictures of the party people with their Sesame Street t-shirts:

-The shirts looked so great on the day of the party.
-Our little one had a great time pointing out all of his favorite characters on the shirts of his favorite people :)
+The Sesame Street t-shirts looked so great on the day of the party.
+Our little one had a great time pointing out all of his favorite characters on the shirts of his favorite people 🙂

 I do want to reiterate that after washing the transfers did not hold up.
-They faded right away; however, we knew this when we decided to go with this technique.
-They were all perfect for the day of the party :)
+They faded right away.
+However, we knew this when we decided to go with this technique.
+The Sesame Street t-shirts were all perfect for the day of the party 🙂

 And it was very cost-effective, especially with using Shirts in Bulk for all of the shirts!